 Good API design adheres to REST principles which therefore makes it accessible for developers.
 For an API to be considered RESTful, it must follow the five required principles of REST.
 You can learn about these more in-depth in our guide to REST APIs.
 Briefly, they are:

 All interactions with the API must consist of a request sent to the API from the client, followed by a response sent to the client from the API.
 Clients initiate all interactions.

 All requests to and responses from an API must be formatted the same way, in the same language, and under the same protocol.
-Most rest APIs use the HTTP protocol, which lets clients make HTTP requests to APIs.
+This is a key principle of good API design as influences how instinctual using the integration is for developers.
+Most REST APIs use the HTTP protocol, which lets clients make HTTP requests to APIs.
 The most common HTTP requests used with REST APIs are:

 All calls to the API are independent of any calls that came before.
 Each request and response contains everything necessary to complete the interaction, and servers do not store the contents of previous calls.

 Requests and responses between the client and the target server should always be processed the same way, irrespective of the number of additional servers (or layers) between them.
 Layers should not affect the contents of messages either.